kurxz/Ionic_notes/README.md

 - Português Brasil
 - Italiano

-## Preparing the App
+# How to build
 The core libraries are Ionic 5 and Angular 13

+## Installing dependencies

 Install the last verison of Ionic\
 `` npm install -g @ionic/cli ``

-Then install the depencenies with\
+Then install the dependencies with\
 `` npm install ``

 ## Building the release